benmomo/scene-datalake-doc/docs/user_guide.md

 ### 🔎 2.1 Visual Exploration with WebVOWL

-To explore the structure of SCENE-O graphically, we recommend loading it into [WebVOWL](https://webvowl.scene.local/).
+To explore the structure of SCENE-O graphically, we recommend loading it into [WebVOWL](https://webvowl.scene.local/) fro mthe front-end (Ontology Viewer).
 You can go to the 'Ontology' item in the bottom menu and select SCENE-O among other ontologies that are also listed

 You will see: